whitschrader/LinkCheckerWithAJAX/README.md

 ## Bonus

-Add a delete button that issues an http delete on a specific row
+Add a delete button that issues an http delete on a specific row.
+This action also requires an auth token.

-## Extra Bonus
+## Extra Bonus (Difficult)

-Add a shuffle button that will remove all the table rows from the table, make an http GET to refresh the list of tables, then repopulate the table in random order.
+Add a shuffle button that will remove all the table rows from the table, make an http GET to refresh the list of sites, then repopulate the table in a random order.
+This is difficult.
+Check out this post for help: [Shuffle Array](http://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array).